ahmotek/QScore/README.md

 1. 'energy-renew.jpg' was provided with a background color.
 If adding the gradient to a higher layer of the image it may cause overlaping of these elements when resizing.
 This is not a risk I want to take;

-*Solution:* To serve a PNG file with transparency otherwise the use of a radial-gradient won't visually work.
+*Solution:* Replace image with a PNG file with transparency otherwise the use of a radial-gradient won't visually work.
 Image was optimised and weights less than the provided one.

 2. Missing icons: